wsssoftware/cakephp-datatables/docs/index.rst

 DataTables, you will able to use the plugin without large problems.
 It's easy!
 So it's recommended that you read :doc:`CakePHP DataTables at a Glance </intro>` and after this the :doc:`Installation Guide </installation>`.

-After you've finished the Installation Guide, you can learn more abouts specifics items:
+After you've finished the Installation Guide, you can learn more about specifics items:

 * :doc:`Baking DataTables </intro>`.
 * :doc:`Configuring a DataTable table </intro>`.